google/timesketch/docs/UseSigmaAnalyzer.md

 See description at the Sigma Github repository: https://github.com/Neo23x0/sigma#what-is-sigma

+The rules in this repository are mostly from: https://github.com/Neo23x0/sigma/rules

+The licence for those rules is: https://github.com/Neo23x0/sigma/blob/master/LICENSE.LGPL.txt

 ## Sigma in Timesketch

 Since early 2020 Timesketch has Sigma support implemented.
 Sigma can be used as an analyser.